Football Defensive Formations

 To state the absolute obvious, the defense’s job is to defend.
 They are defending their goal so the opposing team does not score any points.
 However, they do have some secondary goals too.

 - Get the other team’s offense off the field as quickly as possible.
 This is important because as long as an offense is on the field, they are more in control of the game.
 When an offense is on the field for a long time, it makes it very difficult for the other team to score, they control the clock and the tempo of the game, and can really make a defense tire quickly.
 A tired defense is not an effective one.

-To review the typical defensive positions, you have:
+To review the typical defensive positions and their abbreviations, you have:

 NG – Nose Guard

 DE – Defensive End

 LB/OLB/MLB/RLB/LLB/ILB – Line Backer – they vary in number but are categorized as Outside, Middle, Right, Left, or Inside Line Backers

 Unlike the offense, there is little that is ‘always the same’.
 Guys can and do move around a lot.
 They even can move around right before the snap with no rules other than not being allowed to come across the line of scrimmage or being in the imaginary space the length of the football called the neutral zone (see below).